Sonic Branding for Financial Services: A Trust Strategy for Banks

 Emerging Sonic Trends

-As sonic branding becomes a more integrated part of brand strategy, its relevance has become harder to ignore, especially in areas that have historically struggled to earn consumer trust.
+As audio branding becomes a more integrated part of brand strategy, its relevance has become harder to ignore, especially in areas that have historically struggled to earn consumer trust.

 Voice-Enabled Banking